 Using a PO box as a legal address for business

-If you are starting a new business, you need a physical address for the business, and you may think of using a PO Box as your legal address.
-This is because a PO Box address is considerably cheaper than renting your own business premises, and offer privacy than using a home address as your business address will be visible on public domains such as internet.
-However, there are some restrictions on using a PO Box as a business address.
-For example, you cannot use a PO Box to register your business name or to obtain a business bank account.
+If you are starting a new business, you need a physical address for the business, and you may think of using a PO Box, provided by Royal Mail, as your legal address.
+This is because a PO Box address is considerably cheaper than renting your own business premises and offer privacy than using a home address as your business address will be visible on public domains such as internet.

 Using a PO box as a legal address for personal reasons

-If you are using a PO Box for personal reasons, such as to receive mail privately or to avoid having your address shared with others, then you are free to use it as your legal address.
-However, you should be aware that some organizations may not accept a PO Box as a valid address.
-For example, some banks and credit card companies will not open accounts for people with PO Box addresses.
+If you are using a PO Box for personal reasons, such as to receive mail privately or to avoid having your If you are using a PO Box for personal reasons, such as receiving mail privately or keeping your address confidential, you are generally free to use it as your legal address.

 Using a PO box as a legal address for tax purposes